noman-0321/Esp_32_Code/Readme.md

 Replace WiFi and Firebase credentials.
 Click Upload.

-## Viola, It will take soe time to upload the code
+## Viola, It will take some time to upload the code